mohanmca/professional_certification/aws/2_2_aws_optimize_storage_cost.md

 * Can be accessed by 1000s of EC2 instance
 * Standard operating system API
 * Strong consistency - NFS 4.1 and NFS 4.0
-* Regionally accesible (from multiple AZ of the same region)
+* Regionally accessible (from multiple AZ of the same region)
 * EFS Standard vs EFS IA
 * EFS Lifecycle management (if file is accessed, moves from IA to standard)
   * Metadata and less than 128 KB files are not moved to IA